You’ve accepted your first travel assignment and you’re ready to get started in your traveling medical job. Congrats! This is a new step!

 You know how they say that your home and work space are reflections of your inner mind?
 Living and working in chaos will make your brain emulate the same.
 Moving to a new city and starting a new job as a medical traveler can put your brain (and, honestly, your boxes of stuff) in a tailspin.
 And managing your time to keep it all together or put things away and get organized can get dicey too.
 Carve out some time each day or two to get settled.
 Seriously, as easy as it is, don’t live out of boxes.
 Spruce up your space and make it your own, even if that means just hanging up clothes or putting a little houseplant in the window.
 Although you’re only living there temporarily, your mind needs some semblance of a solid, semi-permanent locale in order to cope with the changes and help your head stay in the game when you’re on the job.

 Time management is one of the key duties of a medical professional when they’re on the job, but you need to make sure you’re taking the time to keep things organized in your personal life too.
-Need a little help organizing?
-Check out our post about tidying up and bringing joy to your travel life, a la Kon Mari method.

 Boost Your Self-Positivity